baryr/angularjs-starter-kit/README.md

 # A starter kit for projects using the latest version of AngularJS

-This project is an application skeleton (initial scaffolding or template) for a typical *modern* AngularJS web app.
+This project is an application skeleton playground (initial scaffolding or template) for a typical *modern* AngularJS web app.

-This is fork of [lackovic angularjs-starter-kit](https://github.com/lackovic/angularjs-starter-kit) with bumped dependencies and adjusted gulpfile.js.
+This fork is based on [lackovic angularjs-starter-kit](https://github.com/lackovic/angularjs-starter-kit) with:
+* bumped dependencies,
+* bumped devDependencies,
+* code rewritten to use ECMAScript Classes, Modules, Sass and WebPack build (with ng-annotate and babel)

 ## Features